ashri/delcouchious/README.md

 Getting Started
 ---------------

-- Configure the config.yml file with a _username_ (not used for anything but included in the XML sent back to Pukka) and the name of the CouchDB _database_.
+- Configure the config.yml file with a *username* (not used for anything but included in the XML sent back to Pukka) and the name of the CouchDB *database*.
 - Ensure the database is created in your CouchDB instance.
+- Add the view design documents to CouchDB found in the *couchdb_design_docs.json* file.
 - Start the Sinatra server in any Rack-supporting environment and navigate to the home page (eg. http://localhost:4567/)

 - In Pukka, in the advanced preferences, configure the API URL as `http://<servername or localhost>:<port>`